 Chip Reece wrote Metaphase based on his own experiences with his son who was born with Down Syndrome as well as two congenital heart defects.
 He wanted to tell a story “that would spotlight just how spectacular individual’s with Down Syndrome are!”

-So it is pretty simple, more than two years ago Alterna Comics actually publish the first superhero comic starring some with Down Syndrome.
+So it is pretty simple, more than two years ago Alterna Comics actually published the first superhero comic starring someone with Down Syndrome.
 While I do applaud Lion Forge on creating Superb and putting this comic book out there and I do wish them success.
 Fact are facts.

 What’s your two cents??